by John Darer CLU ChFC CSSC RSP CLTC

 Some victims are eligible for enhancements through the ELNY Hardship Fund, which was created with contributions from a number of life insurance companies.

-The unique set of facts and circumstances that surrounded ELNY and the fact that in the aftermath of the 1991 seizure, various reforms were introduced in 1993, reduces the likelihood of a similar occurrence.
-The failure to adhere to the adage "don't put all your eggs in one basket" is fated to be a cited by business schools and financial texts in the years to come.
+The unique set of facts that surrounded ELNY and that in the aftermath of the 1991 seizure, reforms were introduced in 1993, reduces the likelihood of recurrence.
+Failure to adhere to the adage "don't put all your eggs in one basket" is fated to be a cited by business schools and financial texts in the years to come.